 What is Hygge?

 In short, hygge is a Danish concept, originating from a Norwegian word, which roughly translates to ‘wellbeing’.
 It is characterised by being a cosy, welcoming and convivial way of living, that not only applies to our interiors but our food, clothes and activities too.

 Think flickering candles, knitted throws, snuggling up with board games by the fire after a Sunday roast, laughter with close friends and you should begin to get the idea.

 Hygge and the idea of creating warm, light interiors which promote wellbeing is important to Scandinavian look.

 Oh, and if you are still wondering, it is pronounced ‘hoo-gah’, rhyming with cougar.

 Wood is not just used for lining Scandi interiors; it’s also burnt on stoves in these cold climes.
-Unlike British homes, where fireplaces often shout ‘focal point’, a woodburning stove, accompanied by a stack of logs, is often (but not always) a subtler affair in the modern, Scandi-inspired room.
+A woodburning stove, accompanied by a stack of logs, is often (but not always) a subtle affair in the modern, Scandi-inspired room.

 Hans Wegner’s Wishbone Chair (see image below) is one design of particular note.
-Another name to look out for is Arne Jacobsen, a highly influential architect and designer; many a chair available today on the high street takes its cue from his SERIES 7.
+Another name to look out for is Arne Jacobsen, a highly influential architect and designer of the period.

 Lighting design is another area where the Scandinavians excelled in the 20th century; Poul Henningsen’s designs for Louis Poulsen are particularly recognisable.